PowerShellOrg/DSC/README.md

 The general flow of Resource Processing in DSC (from Configuration MOF to Desired State)

 When you run the configuration function, a MOF file for each node is generated.
 This describes the state the machine should be in after processing the MOF file.
+The generated configuration MOF will note the resources used and their host module (see below).

-For each resource defined, the DSC engine uses the classes defined in the MOF to marshal parameters to call the PowerShell DSC provider module.
+For each resource defined, the DSC engine uses the classes defined in the MOF to marshal parameters to call the PowerShell DSC resource (which is basically a PowerShell module).